Introduction

 1

-To apply this change, a restart of the virtual machine is required.
-Run the following command to see the changes that are pending application (which require a restart):
+A restart of the virtual machine is required to apply this change.
+Run the following command to see the changes waiting to be applied (requiring a restart):

 d8 k get vm linux-vm -o jsonpath="{.status.restartAwaitingChanges}" | jq .